cyntl3r/cyntl3r/README.md

+## Hello!

-I am interested in programming from the age of 12.<br>It quickly became my passion.<br>In my work I like most that I create something for others.
+I am interested in programming from the age of 12.<br>
+It quickly became my passion.
+In my work I like most that I create something for others.